 The best part of this yarn is that it creates a natural striping in the pattern as you work, which means no need for color change and switching yarns.

-If you have trouble finding this particular yarn Lion Brand Homespun would be a good substitute.
+As of 2019, the yarn I used has been discontinued, so I recommend, Lion Brand Homespun as a good substitute.
 You will still get the same beautiful chevron pattern and softness.

 Ready to Get Started?